 Note: Tasks does not yet work as recurring reminders.

-Premium users can view and manage their followups without leaving their calendar.
+Premium users can view their upcoming followups without leaving their calendar.

 The calendar feed (available on your calendar page) is in Webcal format, compatible with nearly all modern calendar applications.